 Ultimate reality and realisation of oneness.

-2. What were the major ideas expressed by Kabir?
+Intense training of mind and body through practices like yogasanas, breathing exercises, and meditation. - What were the major ideas expressed by Kabir?
 How did he express these?
 Class 7 Social Studies Revision Notes

 Answer: Major ideas expressed by Kabir and his way of expressing them: